 1. Raise a glass

-When a report showed that, with its history and an outstanding beer education program at the local university, Ballarat could own beer, Brian Taylor decided to do something about it.
-He recruited Peter Aldridge, who ran that program for 20 years, and together they're brewing beers and teaching people about them at Aunty Jacks.
+When Ballarat Regional Tourism commissioned a report showing that, with its long brewing history and an outstanding beer education program at the local university, Ballarat could make the most of beer, brewer Brian Taylor decided to do something about it.
+He recruited beer judge Peter Aldred, who ran Federation Uni's program for 20 years, and together they're brewing beers and teaching people about them at Aunty Jacks.

-Of course you can simply sup on the craft beers, ranging from a simple lager to a chocolate stout, and beer-friendly food, but there's also the option of joining beer school, taking a short course or doing a beer and food matching class.
+Taylor says the craft brewery melds education and entertainment.
+You can simply sup on beers ranging from an unfiltered lager to a cocoa stout, and enjoy beer-friendly dishes such as tacos, pizza and burgers, but there's also the option of taking a short beer making course or doing a beer and food-matching class.

 315-317 Mair Street, Ballarat, auntyjacks.com.au